 The authors show how New Brunswick has fallen progressively further behind Maine, Nova Scotia, New Hampshire, Vermont, Quebec, Ontario and New York in generating direct employment from equivalent amounts of wood.
 The common measure of the effectiveness (proficiency) of creating jobs in the forest industry is “direct jobs per 1000 cubic metres” of timber harvested (j/km3).

 On the surface, this measure is a difficult concept to appreciate, but for comparison, the performance of the regional players in Canada range from a low in New Brunswick of 1.38 j/km3 to 3.91 j/km3 in Ontario, with a regional average of 2.58 j/km3.
-Our nearest U.S. neighbor, the State of Maine achieves a proficiency of 1.58 j/km3.
-Our nearest Canadian neighbor, Nova Scotia, achieves a proficiency of 1.64 j/km3.
+Our nearest U.S. neighbour, the State of Maine achieves a proficiency of 1.58 j/km3.
+Our nearest Canadian neighbour, Nova Scotia, achieves a proficiency of 1.64 j/km3.

 So what do these figures mean in practical terms?
 Given an annual harvest in New Brunswick of over 5 million cubic metres of softwood and hardwood, Maine has created and sustained 1000 more direct jobs than New Brunswick on this same amount of wood; Nova Scotia generates 1300 more jobs.
 Regionally in Canada, provinces, on average, generate 6000 more direct jobs than NB on this amount of wood.
 Clearly New Brunswick is missing economic opportunity and is challenging its environment by doing “business as usual” in the forest industry.